 1999 - present:

-A sample of his contributions to biomedical research include the following:
+A sample of his contributions to biomedical research and clinical oncology include:

 British Journal of Cancer 1982, 46: 1